-- (A) The Company may not borrow.
-However, the Company may acquire foreign currencies by means of a "back-to-back" loan. - (B) By way of derogation from paragraph (A), the Company may (i) borrow up to 10% of its net asset value per Subfund provided that the borrowing is on a temporary basis, and (ii) borrow up to 10% of its net asset value provided that the borrowing is to make possible the acquisition of immovable property essential for the direct pursuit of its business; in no case may such borrowings and those referred to in (i) together exceed 15% of the net asset value concerned. - (I) Neither the Company nor the custodian bank may grant loans or act as guarantor for third parties for the account of the Subfund, without prejudice to points (a) to (e) under point 1.
-This shall not prevent the Company from acquiring transferable securities or money market instruments or Shares in target funds or financial instruments referred to in (c) and (e) under point 1 which are not fully paid. - (m) Neither the Company nor the custodian bank may carry out uncovered sales of transferable securities, money market instruments, Shares in target funds or financial instruments referred to in (c) and (e) under point 1. - (n) The Company may hold liquid assets, which under certain circumstances can be increased to up to 49% of the assets of the relevant Subfund. - (o) Additional liquid assets may amount to up to 20% of the Subfund's total assets.
+- (B) If the Company exceeds the limits referred to in (A) for reasons beyond its control or as a result of the exercise of subscription rights, it must adopt as a priority objective for its sales transactions the remedying of that situation, taking due account of the interests of its shareholders. - (I) - (A) The Company may not borrow.
+However, the Company may acquire foreign currencies by means of a "back-to-back" loan. - (B) By way of derogation from paragraph (A), the Company may (i) borrow up to 10% of its net asset value per Subfund provided that the borrowing is on a temporary basis, and (ii) borrow up to 10% of its net asset value provided that the borrowing is to make possible the acquisition of immovable property essential for the direct pursuit of its business; in no case may such borrowings and those referred to in (i) together exceed 15% of the net asset value concerned. - (m) Neither the Company nor the Depositary Bank may grant loans or act as guarantor for third parties for the account of the Subfund, without prejudice to points (a) to (e) under point 1.
+This shall not prevent the Company from acquiring transferable securities or money market instruments or Shares in target funds or financial instruments referred to in (c) and (e) under point 1 which are not fully paid. - (n) Neither the Company nor the Depositary Bank may carry out uncovered sales of transferable securities, money market instruments, Shares in target funds or financial instruments referred to in (c) and (e) under point 1. - (o) The Company may hold liquid assets, which under certain circumstances can be increased to up to 49% of the assets of the relevant Subfund. - (p) Additional liquid assets may amount to up to 20% of the Subfund's total assets.
 These additional liquid assets are limited to demand deposits, such as cash, which are held in the Subfund's current bank accounts and are available at all times.
-The 20% limit may only be exceeded temporarily for an absolutely necessary period if circumstances so require due to exceptionally unfavourable market conditions (e.g. wars, terrorist attacks, health crises or other similar events) and if such an excess is justified taking into account the best interests of the investors. - (p) The Subfund may invest in liquid assets for liquidity purposes, i.e. money market instruments as defined in Section 5 as well as money market funds and overnight deposits.
+The 20% limit may only be exceeded temporarily for an absolutely necessary period if circumstances so require due to exceptionally unfavourable market conditions (e.g. wars, terrorist attacks, health crises or other similar events) and if such an excess is justified taking into account the best interests of the investors. - (q) The Subfund may invest in liquid assets for liquidity purposes, i.e. money market instruments as defined in Section 5 as well as money market funds and overnight deposits.